annavonzansen/ypcs.github.com/howto/_posts/2012-10-09-nodejs-debian.md

 language: en
 ---

+See also an [updated version](http://ypcs.fi/howto/2013/03/23/nodejs-debian/), which shows how to install node.js 0.10.1 from experimental repos.
+(This guide uses Debian unstable, which has currently node.js 0.6.19.)

 # Installation
 Node.js is currently available in Debian unstable (sid) repositories.
 You can add sid repositories to wheezy without mixing too much packages using apt-pinning.